zreitz/multismash/README.md

 The results can be found in `multismash/example_output/`, as specified by the `out_dir` configuration.
-In addition to the results themselves, the `log/` subdirectory contains the output of each antiSMASH job so errors can be investigated.

 ### Error handling: what happens if individual antiSMASH jobs fail
 The logs for each antiSMASH run are stored within the output directory in